henryyantq/PortraitNet-in-Keras/README.md

 # PortraitNet-in-Keras
-This is a Keras implementation of PortraitNet (C&amp;G 2019)
+This is a Keras implementation of PortraitNet (C&amp;G 2019).
+Dataset can be download here: [EG1800]{https://goo.gs/pqs8e}

 The visualized accuracy & loss history of my training process: